Best Free Claude Code Alternatives (2026)

 The real lesson from the Opus nerf isn't that Anthropic is bad (though they are).
 It's that depending on any single AI provider is a risk.
 Diversify your tools the same way you'd diversify anything else.
 Build your project architecture so any agent can pick up the work, not just Claude.

-Is there anything better than Claude Code right now?
+Is there anything better than Claude Code?

 What is a free alternative to Claude Code?